samskrutha/failover-infra/README.md

 ### Environment Simulation

-Please also mention that for this assignment I have used different ports for on-prem and cloud to simulate those environments.

 * The **on-prem** service is exposed on host port `5000`
 * The **cloud** service is exposed on host port `5001`